oracle/oracle-database-operator/docs/adb/README.md

     ![acd-id-3](/images/adb/acd-id-2.png)

-3. Create a Kubernetes Secret to hold the password of the ADMIN user.
+3. Create a Kubernetes Secret to hold the password of the ADMIN user. **The key and the name of the secret must be the same.**

     You can create this secret with the following command (as an example):